kubamarkiewicz/Musca-Kito/README.md

 Go to URL `your_app_url/admin` and you should see login screen to the administration panel.
 Login using username: _demo_ and password: _demo_
-Next click on a link "Hello demo" in the top right corner to change your login and password.
+Next click on a link "Hello demo" in the top right corner to change your username and password.